phantomVK/MessageKit/README.md

 Instantiate the class which extends __AbstractMessageAdapter__.

-- __MessageItemListener__ processes the action to click and long click.
+- __MessageItemListener__ processes the action of click and long click.

 - __MessageResLoader__ is the subclass of __IMessageResLoader__ to load images.